gscnogueira/Hardness-Sampling/README.md

 ## Requirements

 - **Python Version**: 3.8.19.
-- **Libraries**: Listed in the `requirements.txt` files in the `experiments` and `notebooks` directories.
+- **Libraries**: Listed in the `requirements.txt` files within the `experiments` and `notebooks` directories.

 ## Setting Up the Environment

-Setup the environment by simply cloning this repository and cding to its main folder:
+Set up the environment by cloning this repository and navigating to its main folder:

 ```bash
 git clone 'https://github.com/gscnogueira/Hardness-Sampling'